akhsiM/akhsim.github.io/_posts/2024-01-05-Addiction.md

 So, let's rephrase that a little in a simpler format.
 As you get into the habit of regular exercising, you'll need to do more exercising, just to get the same output in energy expenditure.
 Exercising has a self-reinforcing mechanism.

-When anything has a self-reinforcing mechanism, the actual mechanic that drives it is called a Positive Feedback Loop.
+When something has a self-reinforcing mechanism, the actual mechanic that drives it is called a Positive Feedback Loop.
 This concept exists in multiple disciplines.
 It drives cool phenomenons.

 ## Positive Feedback Loop 🔄